cartman1978/Fortnite-Quiz/README.md

 #### User story: As a user, I would like to know how many time left I have to answer the question.

 * **Plan**
 When the game starts, user should be able to see a countdown timer that tells how many seconds left they have to answer the question.
-When gets to nexts question timer reset.
+When gets to next question timer reset.

 * **Implementation**
 Adding a function in app.js, the function startTime() execute as soon as the user get the question.
 The setInterval() method in Javascript calls a function or evaluates an expression after the specified number of milliseconds (in my case 1000), and time decrementing.